 Dallas to San Antonio Drive Time

-Of course, this does not account traffic delays or for stops (which is why you are here).
+Of course, this does not account for traffic delays or stops (which is why you are here).

-Another important thing to note is that if you are leaving on Friday after work (during rush hour), you can usually add 1.5-2 hours extra to your road trip.
-If you have ever driven in Dallas traffic, this is a no brainer.
-LOL!
+Another important thing to note is that if you leave on Friday after work (during rush hour), you can usually add 1.5-2 hours extra to your road trip.

 You can also take other, more scenic routes when visiting Dallas and San Antonio, but they don’t contain these popular stops.